igneus/leave/README.md

 ## Usage

 `$ ./bin/leave.sh 0955` to set alarm for 09:55
+`$ ./bin/leave.sh +0230` to set alarm for 2 hours, 30 minutes from now

-`$ ./bin/gui-leave.sh 0955` sets the same alarm, but instead of the traditional printing to the console creates a green icon in the system tray, which eventually turns orange, finally red, and bombs you with notifications.
+`$ ./bin/gui-leave.sh 0955` sets the same alarm, but, instead of the traditional printing to the console, creates a green icon in the system tray, which at the specified time turns red and bombs you with notifications.

 ## Running tests